Questions to Ask Your Caterer

 Does the caterer provide wedding cakes as well and, if so, is it included?

 Why you want to know: Some wedding caterers can produce a fabulous confection, but other caterers don't specialize in wedding cake baking.
-Ask to see past examples of the caterer's work to get an idea of their cake-baking skills — if you're less than impressed, you might want to hire your own wedding cake baker.
+Ask to see past examples of the caterer's work to get an idea of their cake-baking skills.
+If you're less than impressed, you might want to hire a separate wedding cake baker.

-Will the caterer provide tables, chairs, plates, napkins, silverware, and salt and pepper shakers – and are they extra?
+Will the caterer provide tables, chairs, plates, napkins, silverware, and salt and pepper shakers?
+Are they extra?

 Will the caterer provide a waitstaff?
 How many are included in the package and what's the fee for additional waiters?